AnuragRathore122/Vautech-ML-01/README.md

 5. Compare results to observe underfitting and overfitting
 6. Analyse bias–variance behaviour

-Bias–Variance Trade-off
+## Bias–Variance Trade-off

- Bias refers to error caused by overly simple assumptions in the learning algorithm.
+- Bias refers to error caused by overly simple assumptions in the learning algorithm.
- Variance refers to error caused by excessive sensitivity to training data.
+- Variance refers to error caused by excessive sensitivity to training data.
 A good model maintains a balance between bias and variance to minimize total error.

-Underfitting and Overfitting
+## Underfitting and Overfitting

- Underfitting
+- Underfitting
-o Model is too simple
+- Model is too simple
-o High bias, low variance
+- High bias, low variance
-o Poor performance on both training and testing data
+- Poor performance on both training and testing data
- Overfitting
+- Overfitting
-o Model is too complex
+- Model is too complex
-o Low bias, high variance
+- Low bias, high variance
-o Very good training performance but poor testing performance 
+- Very good training performance but poor testing performance

- Training vs Testing Performance Analysis
+## Training vs Testing Performance Analysis

- Training performance shows how well the model learns from known data  Testing performance shows how well the model generalizes to unseen data
+- Training performance shows how well the model learns from known data
+- Testing performance shows how well the model generalizes to unseen data
- A large gap between training and testing accuracy indicates overfitting
+- A large gap between training and testing accuracy indicates overfitting

-Symptoms of Poor Generalization
+## Symptoms of Poor Generalization

- High accuracy on training data but low accuracy on test data  Large difference between training and testing error  Model predictions change drastically with small data variations  Poor performance on real-world data
+- High accuracy on training data but low accuracy on test data
+- Large difference between training and testing error
+- Model predictions change drastically with small data variations
+- Poor performance on real-world data